Invisible Eagle

 Invisible Eagle: The History of Nazi Occultism is a book written by Alan Baker.
-It was published in 2000 by Virgin Books.
+It was first published in 2000 by Virgin Books.
 The book is focused on the intersection of occultism and Nazism.
-Among other subjects the book deals with themes of Hollow Earth theory, the Vril Society and similar speculative theories that were associated with Nazi Germany.
-It was seen as speculative and sometimes sensationalistic, though saw some praise.
+Among other subjects the book deals with the popular mythology of Hollow Earth theory, the Vril Society and similar speculative theories that were associated with Nazi Germany.
+Baker argues that there is little evidence for this postwar Nazi mythology, though argues some Nazi currents were influenced by esotericism.
+The book was seen as speculative and sometimes sensationalistic, though saw some praise.

 Contents

 The book is focused on the intersection of occultism and Nazism, and its manifestations and influences on other occult elements.
 He particularly examines the influence of Ariosophy on Nazi ideas of the occult.
 He further notes the influence of Helena Blavatsky's Theosophy on such conceptions, but emphasizes that her ideas were hijacked, and argues she would have been against such manifestations.

-Among other subjects the book deals with themes of Hollow Earth theory, Welteislehre, the Vril Society, the Holy Lance, foo fighters, and similar speculative theories that were associated with Nazi Germany.
+Among other subjects the book deals with the popular mythology of Hollow Earth theory, Welteislehre, the Vril Society, the Holy Lance, foo fighters, and similar speculative theories that were associated with Nazi Germany postwar.
 Esotericist Raymond W. Bernard and his Hollow Earth theories are covered.
 While many other writers considered him to be merely a fraud, Baker argued that he was misled by his associates.
 Most of his chapter on Hollow Earth is unrelated to Nazism, rather Hollow Earth theories in general.

 It also discusses the association of UFOs with Nazi conspiracies.
 He refers to the castle of Wewelsburg, though does not name it, and discusses an alleged ritual thought of by Himmler, to "to influence the mind of a person in the next room through the concentration of will-power".
-Baker ultimately argues that there is very little evidence for Nazi officials practicing black magic, though Nazi currents were influenced by esotericism.
+Baker ultimately argues that there is very little evidence for this postwar Nazi mythology, though argues some Nazi currents were influenced by esotericism.
 It contains notes, a bibliography, and an index.

 Publication history

 Invisible Eagle was published in London in 2000 by Virgin Books.
 Its first edition was 322 pages.
 It was authored by British author Alan Baker.
-Baker was born in 1964 in Birmingham and has a Bachelor of Arts Honors degree in English Language and Literature from the University of Reading.
-He has published several other books on occultism, paranormal topics, and fiction.
 Invisible Eagle was part of a then-lucrative market for explorations of this topic matter.